vaginessa/blog/articles/2002/07-laws-of-marketing-1-leadership.md

 extremely big advantage over competition but doesn't guarantee the success.
 It's rather obvious that it doesn't matter that you're first to market if no-one needs your product or if your product is very bad.
-There are many examples from computer industry that disapprove this rule (i.e. first spreadsheet isn't the dominant spreadsheet, first word processor isn't the dominant word processor) so there are (many) cases showing that n-th product can overtake early leaders.
+There are many examples from computer industry that disprove this rule (i.e. first spreadsheet isn't the dominant spreadsheet, first word processor isn't the dominant word processor) so there are (many) cases showing that n-th product can overtake early leaders.
 But it's very hard